EDIpack/EDIpack2.0/doc/edipack2.rst

 variables or procedures serving the rest of the code.
 The set includes:

 :f:mod:`ED_INPUT_VARS` which defines global input variables and input read method.

-:f:mod:`ED_VARS_GLOBAL` containing global shared variables and classes, such as the key class  :f:type:`effective_bath` which gathers the different bath components according to value of :f:var:`bath_type` and :f:var:`ed_mode`.
+:f:mod:`ED_VARS_GLOBAL` containing global shared variables and classes,such as the key class  :f:type:`effective_bath` which gathers the different bath components according to value of :f:var:`bath_type` and :f:var:`ed_mode`.

-:f:mod:`ED_AUX_FUNX`  defines procedures which are used throughout the code.
+:f:mod:`ED_AUX_FUNX`  defining procedures which are used throughout the code.

 :f:mod:`ED_SETUP`  which handles global memory (de)allocation and the evaluation of the dimensions of the symmetry sectors.